blahdeja/novelwritingmonth/Fake NaNoWriMo/Fake NaNoWriMo Reference.md

 In this story, a woman is unhappy because the programming set her up in a marriage with someone she doesn't want to marry; a diplomat who doesn't understand her problem.
 She's frustrated in general because she never wanted to be in the curator strata to begin with
 Her father was a Tactile who was arrested for gifting an artwork to someone without informing the watchers in a timely manner.
 She's never been happy with the way things are and she's starting to feel very alone.

+--

+Alliances

+--

+Consumers are a race of people who seem to want to take over the Dulcity First they start by sending messages through the auxiliary systems, which is why Tactiles are the first to become aware of the presence of an outsider
+Then they become discovered by Curators who are able to use The Logic's help to track down the source off the messages This sets off an alert
+- Who needs to know, and who decides?
+- How do we fend off against the Consumers?
+Major players don't agree with each other
+	- Option of the Cloak - Enlarge the Tactile force to focus on creating a way to cloak Dulcity in space - this is Kamaal's idea
+	- Diplomatic option - can we speak to these "Consumers" and create an understanding?
+Raul is the figurehead of this, dragging Anastacia, who believes a cloaking device is more useful
+	- Option of the Warrior - Focus the Tactile, Curator, and Watcher strata on creating offensive technologies as a last resort
+	- Option of Surrender - the ideology that The Logic should make all the decisions and the people should obey